 Mathematics Extension 2 provides opportunities at progressively higher levels for students to acquire knowledge, understanding and skills in relation to concepts within areas of mathematics that have applications in an increasing number of contexts.
 Students have the opportunity to develop strong mathematical manipulation skills and a deep understanding of the fundamental ideas of algebra and calculus, as well as an appreciation of mathematics as an activity with its own intrinsic value involving invention, intuition and exploration.

 Main topics covered:

 - Proof

 - Vectors

 - Complex Numbers

 - Calculus

 - Mechanics

 Numeracy Stage 6

 2 Units for Preliminary and HSC - Content Endorsed Course (CEC)

-This course does not count towards your ATAR as it is a Category B course.
-The Numeracy course is a Content Endorsed Course (CEC) developed by NESA.
+The Numeracy Stage 6 course is a Content Endorsed Course (CEC) developed by NESA.